akosiaris/greek-oil-refinery-prices/README.md

 Just go to https://flatgithub.com/akosiaris/greek-oil-refinery-prices , pick the data file you want and get a basic UI for exploring it.

-You can also choose to feed it to whatever datastore you like (e.g. I plan to eventually post it to Elasticsearch and graph it via Grafana)
+You can also choose to feed the 3 different formats we provide it to whatever datastore you like

 # TODOs: